 For more information about coverage, please contact the CDIC at 1.800.461.CDIC (2342) or visit the CDIC website.

 A non-redeemable GIC rate means it cannot be cashed in early.
 The longer you keep your money invested, the higher the rate of interest you generally earn.
-All Bridgewater Bank GICs are non-redeemable prior to maturity.
+Bridgewater Bank’s short-term and long-term GICs are non-redeemable prior to maturity.